Board & Staff

 Rachel McGrain, Development Director

 Rachel McGrain received Bachelor of Arts degrees in both Trumpet Performance and History from the University of Maryland, College Park, where she was a Banneker-Key Scholar.
 She was president of the Gamma Epsilon chapter of Sigma Alpha Iota international music fraternity and a member of Omicron Delta Kappa national leadership honor society and Phi Beta Kappa academic honor society.
 After graduating Magna Cum Laude in 2013, she joined Teach for America and began her teaching career at KASA in West Baltimore.
 In addition to teaching 7th and 8th grade math, she served as the middle school track coach and 8th grade team leader while earning her Master of Science in Educational Studies from Johns Hopkins University in 2015.
 Frustrated by the lack of consistent arts programming offered to her students, Rachel started a brand new instrumental music program in 2016 at Green Street Academy where she collected over 70 instrument donations; over $5,000 in funds; facilitated several after-school programs including bucket band, wind band, and drumline; and taught 7th grade general music and band during the school day.
-Rachel’s passion for equitable access to high quality arts continues to drive her work.
+Rachel’s passion for equitable access to high quality arts education continues to drive her work at AEMS and as a volunteer instructor with the after-school band program at Baltimore Leadership School for Young Women.

 Composer and pianist Peter Dayton has been a member of the AEMS team since November, 2018.
 An Ohioan happily transplanted to Maryland, Peter earned a Bachelor’s Degree (Summa Cum Laude, Pi Kappa Lambda Honor Society) from Vanderbilt University majoring in Composition/Theory and minoring in English.
 He received his Master’s in Composition from The Peabody Institute of the Johns Hopkins University, where he was the winner of the Macht Orchestral Composition Competition and has lived in Baltimore ever since.
 In addition to his academic pursuits, Peter has been active in LGBT+ charity fundraising and has organized and promoted events devoted to identity-based inclusivity and social justice.
 Peter’s compositional exploits have taken him all over the United States, to Europe, Hong Kong, and Perú.
 He has composed works for orchestra, chorus, chamber ensembles, and a short chamber opera about Gertrude Stein.
 Peter actively produces concerts of modern and contemporary music for the general public.
 His meaningful experiences with music education were preceded by a rocky start at his academically prestigious high-school with a nearly-unfunded arts program.
 Peter is honored to contribute his organizational, promotional, and artistic abilities to AEMS’s efforts to make Maryland a world-class example of well-funded and supported arts education programs.
 Peter also enjoys playing jazz standards in his spare time.